 Back Up Child and Adult/Elder Care through Bright Horizons

 - Back Up Care Advantage, through Bright Horizons, provides in-home or center-based care for children or adults/elders when their regular care provider is unavailable.
 Employees are now eligible for 30 uses of Back Up Care through December 31.

 - In-home care for children and adult/elders is $7 per hour with a four hour minimum.
 Center-based care is $20 per child per visit, with a $30 per family per visit maximum.

 - To register or to make reservations for care, please contact Bright Horizons by phone at 877-242-2737, online at brighthorizons.com, or by the Back-Up Care(Bright Horizons) Mobile App.
 First time users will need to register by clicking on “Create Your Profile” and entering username “WUBACKUP” and password “BACKUP.”

-- Nanny Search, through Bright Horizons Additional Family Supports and College Nannies and Tutors, is offering a reduced Summary Nanny Placement Fee of $295 and 10% off hourly rates through August 31, 2020.
+- Nanny Search, through Bright Horizons Additional Family Supports and College Nannies and Tutors.
+This service is currently offering a $300 discount on new placement fees of live-out nannies.

 - Child Care Aware of Missouri can provide referrals to licensed child care providers in Missouri.
 To request a referral, please call 1-866-892-3228, email email@example.com, or search online here.